fuzzybuzzyboy/Chat/README.md

 !commandcount (or !cc) - Tells you how many commands you've ran !messagecount (or !mc) - Tells you how many messages you've sent
 ```

+## New features

+- probably some username/password login+sign-up [working on this]
+- probably gonna add encryption to the username/password system for the fun of it [working on this]